hibbitts-design/docsify-open-publishing-starter-kit/docs/basics/overview.md

 ```
 ![Minion](http://octodex.github.com/images/minion.png)

-or with a local image
+or with a local image (displayable in the Git repository as well)

 ```markdown
 ![Octocat](../basics/octocat.jpg)